 Breastfeeding is really very difficult at first.
-A goal of one-year can be very overwhelming when you are struggling to make it through the first week.
-Start of setting mini-goals for yourself.
+A goal of one year can be very overwhelming when you are struggling to make it through the first week.
+Start by setting mini-goals for yourself.
 For example, say you will do WHATEVER IT TAKES to breastfeed for one month.
 If you want to continue after the first month, set another goal.
 My second goal was the end of my maternity leave (3 months), and so on.
 But the first few weeks can be difficult so if you want to breastfeed, you almost have to tell yourself you will do “whatever it takes” at the beginning, for whatever short period of time you determine.